samanthalclarke/USYD-Beamer-Theme/README.md

 # USYD-brand-tex

-This will be an unofficial (brand-compliant) LaTeX Beamer theme for the School of Mathematics and Statistics, University of Sydney.
+This repo contains an unofficial (brand-compliant) LaTeX Beamer theme for the School of Mathematics and Statistics, University of Sydney.

 Created by: Samantha Clarke